Early Clocks

 Above.
 Showing Richard Savage's original fancily shaped iron bell nut.
 Photographed by Lee Borrett.

 Below.
-Showing a side view of the Richard Savage round dial hook-and-spike wall clock complete with its original side movement dust covers, two piece pendulum, lead weight and wooden pulley.
+Showing a side view of the Richard Savage round dial hook-and-spike wall clock complete with its original two piece pendulum, lead weight wooden pulley and lead counter weight.
 Photographed by Lee Borrett.

 Richard Savage was born in Much Wenlock, Shropshire, on 2 August 1663, the son of William & Joan Savage.
 He was one of the middle children of a family with at least 11 children, not all of whom survived their childhood.
 Richard married Elizabeth Price of Bridgenorth in 1685/86, after he would have finished his apprenticeship.
 Their children included William, born in Much Wenlock on 15 th September 1687 and Thomas, also born in Much Wenlock, on 17 th August 1690.
 William was apprenticed to his father, in Shrewsbury, in 1700 and Thomas, also in Shrewsbury, in 1703 when both were aged 13.
 Elizabeth, Richards wife, died in Shrewsbury on 7 th March 1722.
 Richard re-married,